 Apply for a directive on arbitration awards.
 The taxable portion of the award must be taxed as a periodic/annual earning and reported against IRP5 code 3608.
-The non-taxable portion of the award must be processed against IRP5 code 3602
+The non-taxable portion of the award must be processed against IRP5 code 3602.

-3.8 Lump Sum Payments - Gratuities due to Dismissal, Retrenchment or Retirement
+3.8 Lump Sum Payments - Gratuities due to Retrenchment, Retirement or Death

-Employer paid gratuities paid due to the dismissal, retrenchment or retirement of an employee is taxed according to the same rules as retirement fund lump sums from March 2011.
+Employer paid gratuities paid due to the retrenchment, retirement or death of an employee is taxed according to the same rules as retirement fund lump sums from March 2011.
 Retirement fund lump sum benefits and severance benefits are subject to a cumulative exemption of R315 000.
 The employer is required to apply for a directive in order to establish the exempt amount.
-The gratuity must be paid out against IRP5 code 3901, and the tax according to the directive against IRP5 code 4115.
+The gratuity must be paid out against IRP5 code 3901, and the tax according to the directive against IRP5.